RU09342/lab-2-blinking-leds-Chipable/Button Blink/README.md

 ## Differences
 One of the main differences is that the FR boards require and extra line of code "PM5CTL0 &= ~LOCKLPM5;" to adjust the power settings in order to be able to adjust the P1 registers

+## EXTRA WORK
+A Debounce function "debounce(int pxin, int bitx)" was implemented for the FR2311 dev board to return the debounced value of an input pin.
+Although the debounce function was only used with the FR2311 it can be used with the other boards aswell.
+With inputs of "pxin" and "bitx" this function can be used for any pin on any gpio port.